dragonworx/nextjs-bun-tailwind-docker/STRUCTURE.md

 - `@assets/` → `assets/`

 ### Component Architecture
-Components use the `TemplateComponent` base class from `@lib/components/TemplateComponent` which provides:
+Components use the `Component` base class from `@lib/components/Component` which provides:
 - State management with TypeScript generics
 - Automatic re-rendering
 - Lifecycle hooks